arduino/help-center-content/content/Software and Downloads/IDE Settings/Uninstall-libraries-from-Arduino-IDE.md

 ## Uninstall using your file manager

-Removing the library files directly is the most reliable method that will work for all IDE versions and library types.
+Removing the library files directly is the most reliable method that will work for versions of Arduino IDE and library types.

 ### Library Manager, "Add .ZIP Library", and manual installs